4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/03/HighMemSite/index.md

     I use Ubuntu via the Windows Subsystem of Linux.

-2. Run the following commands to install the `ab` utilility
+2. Run the following commands to install the `ab` utility

     ```
     sudo apt update